usgs/wdfn-blog/content/WaterAlert_Transition.md

 - Public Communication
 - WaterAlert
 - NextGen
-image: /static/WaterAlert/WaterAlert Coming Soon Blog.gif
+image: /static/WaterAlert/WaterAlert Coming Soon Blog_FALL.gif
 description: In Fall* 2022, the modernized, Next Generation WaterAlert will go live.
-Starting in Summer* 2022, you will be able to transition your legacy alerts to the NextGen WaterAlert.
+Starting in summer* 2022, you will be able to transition your legacy alerts to the NextGen WaterAlert.
 In this blog post, learn about what is WaterAlert, why we're transitioning, and how easy we've made this transition for you.
 keywords: wateralert, water data, subscription
 author_staff:
 author_email: <wdfn@usgs.gov>